babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 To do so, we should whitelist every file that matched `Tests.*`.

 Nevertheless, as of June 7th, 2019, we have 254 occurences of this rule in 251 files.

-As such, I believe this rule should only be enforced via Danger because using SwiftLint to monitor this would:
-a) trigger 254 new warnings
-b) mean that we'd have to refactor all of them to get rid of the already tremendous amount of warnings we currently have (~500); this would require a rather significant effort for very little benefit.
+As such, I believe this rule should only be enforced via Danger because using SwiftLint to monitor this would trigger 254 new warnings  (obviously).
+Since we already have a tremendous amount of warnings (~500), we'd have to refactor all of these new warnigs just to get back to our starting point.
+This would require a rather significant effort for very little benefit.

-Enforcing the rule with Danger wouldn't cause those issues but we would only be able to detect new occurences of this anti-pattern since Danger will only inspect changes made in pull requests.
+On the other hand, enforcing the rule with Danger wouldn't cause those issues but we would only be able to detect new occurences of this anti-pattern since Danger will only inspect changes made in pull requests.

-Therefore, I would suggesting using Danger to enforce it.

 ### Monitoring ViewController lifecycle directly instead of relying on `ScreenLifecycleEvent`